DylanMeeus/springboot_jwt_blog/_posts/2015-09-15-angular-2-series-part-2-domain-models-and-dependency-injection.markdown

 ## Moving to Factories

 We've seen how we can instantiate a new model and access methods on it, but what if we wanted to take the factory approach?
 In this approach, instead of instantiating the model directly in our components, we would call a method like `create` on the factory.
-As applications grow and classes become increasinly complex, this can have certain advantages, especially for maintainability.
+As applications grow and classes become increasingly complex, this can have certain advantages, especially for maintainability.
 For example, if we wanted to change the name of a class that gets instantiated, the factory approach allows us to make a change solely to the factory itself and not all the instantiation points around the app.

 This is also where Angular 2's Dependency Injection comes in, as we'll need to inject the factory to make use of it.